bharadwajyl/LandingPage/README.md

 # Under MIT License
-- Creating content takes a lot of time and effort, which is why we ask you to ping us at [<a href=""> bboysdreamsfell.in.net/attribute</a> ] and atleast to mention the particular designer's name/id in footer/meta tag (check template_no --> Readme to find designer's details).
+- Creating content takes a lot of time and effort, which is why we ask you to <a href="bboysdreamsfell.in.net/attribute" target="_blank"> ping us </a> and atleast to mention the particular designer's name/id in footer/meta tag (check template_no --> Readme to find designer's details).